Work on an existing app

 - Logging into your Shopify Partner account and, if needed, selecting a Partner organization

-- Connecting your app to an existing app in the Partner Dashboard, or creating a new app
+- Linking your app to an existing app in the Partner Dashboard, or creating a new app.

-- Storing your ngrok token, and then creating a tunnel between your local environment and the development store using ngrok
+- Creating a tunnel between your local environment and the development store using Cloudflare

 - Installing your app on a development store